An Alliance for Global Action

 David Miliband, President and CEO of the International Rescue Committee, and former UK Foreign Secretary

-Lord David Cameron of Chipping Norton, former UK Prime Minister and former UK Foreign Secretary
+Lord Cameron of Chipping Norton, former UK Prime Minister and former UK Foreign Secretary

 “Investment in nutrition has a key multiplying effect.
 It plays a critical role in health, education advancement and gender equality.
 And it is fundamental to the achievement of most of the SDGs.”

-Lord Ray Collins of Highbury, Parliamentary Under-Secretary of State (Africa)
+Lord Collins of Highbury, Parliamentary Under-Secretary of State (Africa)

 “I’ve discovered how important nutrition is to development and the development of the community.
 It enables children to live healthily, to access education and to develop the rural economy.”